 In this Article

-Pregnancy is accompanied by a strong urge for eating.
-This is only natural as the mother needs to eat for herself as well as for the baby.
+Pregnancy is accompanied by a strong urge to eat.
+This is only natural, as the mother needs to eat for herself as well as for the baby.
 Certain foods are good for the development of the foetus.
-It is always recommended to choose a piece of fruit over a bar of chocolate to satiate the sweet cravings.
+While moms-to-be may have different cravings, especially sugar cravings, they are always recommended to choose a piece of fruit over chocolate or other sugary food.

-If you are tempted by the lush, juicy Kiwi, it is natural to wonder ‘can pregnant women eat kiwi?
-Read on to learn if you can indulge in this delicious fruit during pregnancy.
+Can pregnant women eat kiwi?
+If you are tempted by the lush and juicy kiwi, read on to learn if you can indulge in this delicious fruit.

-Rich in Vitamin C, and low in sugar and fat, kiwi is ideal for consumption in pregnancy.
+Rich in vitamin C and low in sugar and fat, kiwi is ideal for consumption during pregnancy.
 Also, it contains no cholesterol.
 The only reason you may need to avoid it is if you are susceptible to gastritis or heritable allergy.
 Eating 2 -3 kiwi fruits each day is perfectly safe.

-This super fruit is packed with vital nutrients; vitamin K, vitamin C, vitamin E, potassium, folate, dietary fibre, copper, choline, magnesium and phosphorus.
-It provides over a hundred and forty percent of the daily recommended dose of vitamin C.
+This superfruit is packed with vital nutrients: vitamin K, vitamin C, vitamin E, potassium, folate, dietary fibre, copper, choline, magnesium, and phosphorus.
+It provides over 140% of the daily recommended dose of vitamin C.

 |Total Fat||0.4 grams|